 On 1 July 2004, DA signed FOST 3.
-On 29 September 2005, DA signed a Letter of Assignment transferring 46.74 acres (MI golf course) to DOI/NPS, which will sign the deed transferring the golf course to the City of Memphis in 2006.
+On 29 September 2005, DA signed a Letter of Assignment transferring 46.74 acres (MI golf course) to DOI/NPS, which recorded the deed transferring the golf course to the City of Memphis on 12 October 2006.

 On 4 March 2005, DA signed FOST 4 that was to result in three public benefit conveyances.
 On 2 September 2005, DA signed the deed transferring 1.57 acres on Dunn Field to the City of Memphis for the Hays Road expansion project.
 On 27 September 2005, DA signed a Letter of Assignment transferring 17.66 acres of Dunn Field to DOI/NPS.
 On 20 December 2005, the City of Memphis notified DOI/NPS that they had declined the deed for the 17.66-acre parcel and would not submit an amendment to their approved application to acquire the adjacent 21.76-acre parcel.
 DOI/NPS returned the property to DA because DOI does not have legal authority to retain accountability for property rejected by the end recipient.
+As of 1 November 2010, there are no nocost public benefit conveyances planned for Depot properties.